Get to the gym. It’s that simple. Get to the gym.

 Abandon the distractions, put down your work, leave the kids, or climb out of your warm bed.
 Whatever you have to pause, do so.
 Just for an hour.

 Get out of your head.
 There isn’t one thing in your head that won’t be made better by you spending an hour in the box, an hour in your body instead of your head.
-Put down your worries and pick up the barbell.

 Be smarter than that.
 Get to the gym.
 The road to better doesn’t run through your couch, or your appointment calendar.
-The road to better runs through you.

 “Take care of your body with steadfast fidelity.
 The soul must see through these eyes alone, and if they are dim, the whole world is clouded.” — Johann Wolfgang von Goethe